 Cayman Islands Crisis Centre (CICC), a charity organization that provides support and shelter to victims of domestic abuse, accepted with gratitude the monetary donation of CI $1000, raised by the Women’s Empowerment 5k run.
 The race, established by Patricia Muschette and Celia Hydes, was held on Sunday, June 10th 2018.

-Members of the running group, Powerful Runners, to which Muschette and Hydes belong, organised the event with the aim to raise money for the Cayman Islands Crisis Centre.
-The running group, who seek to raise the awareness of running and bring women together through this medium, felt strongly that their aspirations align closely with those of CICC.
+Members of the running group, Powerful Runners, to which Muschette and Hydes belong, organized the event with the aim to raise money for the Cayman Islands Crisis Centre.
+The running group, which seek to raise the awareness of running and bring women together through this medium, felt strongly that their aspirations align closely with those of CICC.

-“We greatly appreciate the donation from the walkers and runners of the inaugural Women’s Empowerment 5k run, which will go a long way to helping CICC build an additional and much needed shelter on island.
+“We greatly appreciate the donation from the walkers and runners of the inaugural Women’s Empowerment 5k run, which will go a long way to helping CICC build an additional and much-needed shelter on the island.
 The response from the community to our cause is really encouraging,” Ania Milanowska of the Cayman Islands Crisis Centre.

-Photo caption – Women’s Empowerment 5k organisers donation cheque to CICC Executive Director, Ania Milanowska.
-From Left to right: Carol McKenzie, Maria Leonce, Yensi Contreras Romero, Maria Blanford, Patricia Muschette, Corrine Ebanks-Evans, Celia Hydes.
+Photo caption – Women’s Empowerment 5k organizers donation cheque to CICC Executive Director, Ania Milanowska.
+From Left to right: Carol McKenzie, Maria Leonce, Yeni Contreras Romero, Maria Blanford, Patricia Muschette, Corrine Ebanks-Evans, Celia Hydes.

 For more images of this event visit our Facebook page

 Copyright @ 2021 Cayman Islands Crisis Centre, All rights reserved.